-The Self-Refresh command can be used to retain data in the DDR3 SDRAM, even if the reset of the system is powered down.
-When in the Self-Refresh mode, the DDR3 SDRAM retains data without external clocking.
-The DDR3 SDRAM device has a built-in timer to accommodate Self-Refresh operation.
+The Self-Refresh command can be used to retain data in the DDR3L SDRAM, even if the reset of the system is powered down.
+When in the Self-Refresh mode, the DDR3L SDRAM retains data without external clocking.
+The DDR3L SDRAM device has a built-in timer to accommodate Self-Refresh operation.
 The Self-Refresh Entry (SRE) Command is defined by having CS#, RAS#, CAS#, and CKE held low with WE# high at the rising edge of the clock.
-Before issuing the Self-Refreshing-Entry command, the DDR3 SDRAM must be idle with all bank precharge state with tRP satisfied.
-Also, on-die termination must be turned off before issuing Self-Refresh-Entry command, by either registering ODT pin low "ODTL + 0.5tCK" prior to the Self-Refresh Entry command or using MRS to MR command.
+Before issuing the Self-Refreshing-Entry command, the DDR3L SDRAM must be idle with all bank precharge state with tRP satisfied.
+Also, on-die termination must be turned off before issuing Self-Refresh-Entry command, by either registering ODT pin low "ODTL + 0.5tCK" prior to the Self-Refresh Entry command or using MRS to MR1 command.
 Once the Self-Refresh Entry command is registered, CKE must be held low to keep the device in Self-Refresh mode.
 During normal operation (DLL on), MR1 (A0=0), the DLL is automatically disabled upon entering Self-Refresh and is automatically enabled (including a DLL-RESET) upon exiting Self-Refresh.

-When the DDR3 SDRAM has entered Self-Refresh mode, all of the external control signals, except CKE and RESET#, are "don't care".
+When the DDR3L SDRAM has entered Self-Refresh mode, all of the external control signals, except CKE and RESET#, are "don't care".
 For proper Self-Refresh operation, all power supply and reference pins (VDD, VDDQ, VSS, VSSQ, VRefCA, and VRefDQ) must be at valid levels.
 The DRAM initiates a minimum of one Refresh command internally within tCKE period once it enters Self-Refresh mode.

 The clock is internally disabled during Self-Refresh operation to save power.
-The minimum time that the DDR3 SDRAM must remain in Self-Refresh mode is tCKE.
+The minimum time that the DDR3L SDRAM must remain in Self-Refresh mode is tCKE.
 The user may change the external clock frequency or halt the external clock tCKSRE after Self-Refresh entry is registered; however, the clock must be restarted and stable tCKSRX before the device can exit Self-Refresh mode.

 The procedure for exiting Self-Refresh requires a sequence of events.
 First, the clock must be stable prior to CKE going back HIGH.
 Once a Self-Refresh Exit Command (SRX, combination of CKE going high and either NOP or Deselect on command bus) is registered, a delay of at least tXS must be satisfied before a valid command not requiring a locked DLL can be issued to the device to allow for any internal refresh in progress.
+Before a command which requires a locked DLL can be applied, a delay of at least tXSDLL and applicable ZQCAL function requirements [TBD] must be satisfied.
 Before a command that requires a locked DLL can be applied, a delay of at least tXSDLL must be satisfied.
 Depending on the system environment and the amount of time spent in Self-Refresh, ZQ calibration commands may be required to compensate for the voltage and temperature drift as described in "ZQ Calibration Commands".
 To issue ZQ calibration commands, applicable timing requirements must be satisfied.

 CKE must remain HIGH for the entire Self-Refresh exit period tXSDLL for proper operation except for Self-Refresh re-entry.
-Upon exit from Self-Refresh, the DDR3 SDRAM can be put back into Self-Refresh mode after waiting at least tXS period and issuing one refresh command (refresh period of tRFC).
+Upon exit from Self-Refresh, the DDR3L SDRAM can be put back into Self-Refresh mode after waiting at least tXS period and issuing one refresh command (refresh period of tRFC).
 NOP or deselect commands must be registered on each positive clock edge during the Self-Refresh exit interval tXS.
-ODT must be turned off during tXSDLL for proper operation.
-However, if the DDR3 SDRAM is placed into Self-Refresh mode before tXSDLL is met, ODT may turn don't care in accordance with Figure (Self-Refresh Entry/Exit Timing) once the DDR3 SDRAM has entered Self-Refresh mode.
+ODT must be turned off during tXSDLL.